Frequently Asked Questions

 What are the requirements to become a volunteer?

 We have an ongoing need for volunteers with agricultural experience, as well as small enterprise development, marketing/communication skills, and group formation/development.
-The ideal Farmer to Farmer volunteer combines a strong technical or practical background with good communication and inter-personal skills.
+The ideal Farmer-to-Farmer (F2F) volunteer combines a strong technical or practical background with good communication and inter-personal skills.

 Do I need to speak the local language?

 We do not require volunteers to speak the local language but language skill (even basic) are a definite plus.
-English is spoken in Guyana, French-Creole in Haiti and Spanish in Nicaragua and the DR. FTF field staff are bilingual and Interpreters are provided if necessary for volunteers.
+French-Creole in Haiti and Spanish in Nicaragua, the DR, and Guatemala.
+F2F field staff are bilingual and Interpreters are provided if necessary for volunteers.

 In which countries do you need volunteers?

-We are currently placing volunteers in Haiti, Guyana, Nicaragua, the DR. Check out the Volunteering page for more details.
+We are currently placing volunteers in Haiti, Guatemala, Nicaragua, the DR. Check out the Volunteering page for more details.